dklinges9/mcera5/README.md

 # mcera5

-A package to download and process ERA5 data ready for use in microclimate modelling - specifically `microclima::runauto`.
+A package to download and process ERA5 data ready for use in microclimate modelling.

 ## Install